Rolls-Royce Trent 1000: Design

 The Trent 1000 is a high bypass turbofan with three independent, coaxial shafts and a single annular combustor with 18 spray nozzles.

 The Low Pressure shaft with a swept-bladed, 2.85 m fan is powered by six axial turbines.

 The Intermediate Pressure spool with 8 axial compressors is turned by a single turbine stage.

 The six-stage High Pressure Compressor is driven by a single turbine stage, turning in the opposite direction of the two others shafts.

 The engine is controlled by an EEC.

 Initially, Boeing toyed with the idea of sole sourcing the powerplant for the 787, with GE Aviation being the most likely candidate.
 However, potential customers demanded choices and Boeing relented.

 For the first time in commercial aviation, both engine types will have a standard interface with the aircraft, allowing any 787 to be fitted with either a GE or Rolls-Royce engine at any time as long as the pylon is also modified.
 Engine interchangeability makes the 787 a more flexible asset to airlines, allowing them to change from one manufacturer's engine to the other's in light of any future engine developments which conform more closely to their operating profile.
 The cost of such a change would require a significant operating cost difference between the two engine types to make it economical – a difference that does not exist with the engines today.

 As with earlier variants of the Trent family, Rolls partnered with risk and revenue sharing partners on the Trent 1000 program.
 This time there were six partners: Kawasaki Heavy Industries (intermediate compressor module), Mitsubishi Heavy Industries (combustor and low pressure turbine blades), Industria de Turbo Propulsores (low pressure turbine), Carlton Forge Works (fan case), Hamilton Sundstrand (gearbox) and Goodrich Corporation (engine control system).
 Altogether, these partners have a 35 percent stake in the programme.

-The Trent 1000 family makes extensive use of technology derived from the Trent 8104 demonstrator.
+The Trent 1000 family makes extensive use of technology derived from the Rolls-Royce Trent 8104 demonstrator.
 In order to fulfill Boeing's requirement for a "more-electric" engine, the Trent 1000 is a bleedless design, with power take-off from the intermediate-pressure (IP) spool instead of the high-pressure (HP) spool found in other members of the Trent family.
 A 2.8 m diameter swept-back fan, with a smaller diameter hub to help maximize airflow, was specified.
 The bypass ratio has been increased over previous variants by suitable adjustments to the core flow.

 A high pressure ratio along with contra-rotating the IP and HP spools improves efficiency.
 The use of more legacy components reduces the parts count to minimise maintenance costs.
 A tiled combustor is featured.